- Antique Diamonds

 The 78.54-carat D-internally Flawless diamond mined in the Golconda region some 300 years ago gets its name from Archduke Joseph August (1872-1962), the prince of the Hungarian line of the Hapsburg dynasty and the first known owner of the gem.

 The cushion-shaped, 205.07 carats fancy yellow stone comes from the Kimberly mine in South Africa.
-The diamond was sold for a measly £35,575 by Christie’s London in 1918 to benefit the British Red Cross Society.
+Christie’s London sold the diamond for a measly £35,575 in 1918 to benefit the British Red Cross Society.

 It was discovered in March 1888 in the De Beers mine, weighing 439.86 carats in the rough and 228.5 carats after cutting; it was exhibited at the Paris Exhibition of 1889.
 It is the 7th largest cut diamond in the world.